cirruslabs/packer-plugin-tart/example/README.md

 ## The Example Folder

-This folder must contain a fully working example of the plugin usage.
-The example must define the `required_plugins` block.
+This folder containa a fully working example of the plugin usage.
+The example defines the `required_plugins` block.
 A pre-defined GitHub Action will run `packer init`, `packer validate`, and `packer build` to test your plugin with the latest version available of Packer.